kPatch/gossip-app/README.md

 # Gossiper
-Quick implementation of the gossip protocol
+Quick implementation of a [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol)

 ##BUILD

-Gossip Impl is built using Gradle.
-To build Gossipl impl and its example programs run:
+Gossiper is built using Gradle.
+To build Gossiper and its example programs run:

 ```Bash
 gradle build